 7. Use of low temperatures-

-Refrigeration and freezing -methods, principles and applications.
-Preparation of foods for freezing.
-Influence on food components and structure.
-Problems with freezing and thawing of bulk foods.
+Refrigeration and freezing -methods, principles and applications.Preparation of foods for freezing.
+Problems with freezing(nutritional and textural) and thawing of bulk foods.
 Shelf life of frozen foods.

 - 8. Food irradiation- technology and application. - 9.
 Use of chemical preservatives.